adityajha-coder/PokeDex/README.md

 ##  Features That Pack a Punch

-Here's what you can do with PokéDex-DB:
+Here's what you can do with PokéDex:

 | Feature | What it does |
 | :--- | :--- |